- VIRTUAL WORSHIP – on Facebook and YouTube. We create a weekly virtual option for those who may want to worship at home.

 9. You’ll be able to share when you’re ready

 We respect the pace at which individual people connect.
-Members and even regular visitors often help contribute to the vitality of the Atonement community by sharing their time and talents in many areas of ministry.
-Opportunities are available for volunteers to help within our walls, in the community and even globally.
+Members and regular visitors contribute to the vitality of the Atonement community by sharing their time and talents in many areas of ministry.

 What do we expect in return?

 We expect that you’ll be welcome AND that you may have questions.
 If you decide that Atonement is a place that you would like to consider as your church home, join one of our Newcomer classes to find out more about us and how to participate in our faith community.
 We expect you to grow!
 We call this growth our Faith Journey.